Setting up remote desktop protocol (RDP) on a Windows Server

-RDP (Remote Desktop Protocol) is a proprietary application-level protocol used to organize remote user work with a server running the terminal connection service.
+RDP (Remote Desktop Protocol) is a protocol or technical standard used to organize remote work between a user and a server.

 1. Installing Terminal Server (Remote Desktop Services) on Windows Server